John Hiatt discography

 The John Hiatt discography covers material that he recorded from 1974 to the present day.
-He has recorded over 24 albums, among them two live albums.
+He has recorded 24 studio albums, and two live albums.

 Albums

 Singles

 As a performer, Hiatt has never made the US Hot 100, or the "bubbling under" charts.
 He has charted on other, specialized US charts, and has charted on the hit parade in Canada, Netherlands and New Zealand.